batleforc/ProxyAuthK8S/apps/kubectl_proxyauth/readme.md

 ## Features

 - **Default Parameters**: The plugin will use default parameters for the ProxyAuthK8s service, which can be overridden by user-provided configurations or environment variables.
-  - `--namespace (-n) <namespace>` : Optionally specify a namespace to filter clusters, if none see only default ns one, if none readable in ns, send a no ressource allowed in this ns.
+  - `--namespace (-n) <namespace>` : Optionally specify a namespace to filter clusters, if none see only default ns one, if none readable in ns, send a no resource allowed in this ns.
   - `--kubeconfig (-k) <path>` : Optionally specify a kubeconfig file to use for authentication.
   - `--verbose (-v)` : Enable verbose logging for debugging purposes.
   - `--proxyauth-url <url>` : Optionally specify the ProxyAuthK8s service URL, if not provided will use the value from the config file or default to `http://localhost:8080`.